MIND-Lab/Constrained-RTM/README.md

-# <h1 id="top">Constrained Relational Topic Models</h1>
+# <h1 id="top">Entity Constrained Relational Topic Models</h1>

-This is an extension of Relational Topic Models, called Constrained Relational Topic Models (C-RTM).
+This tool includes two extensions of two well-known topic models: Latent Dirichlet Allocation (LDA) and Relational Topic Models.
 It extends the code from the package of ([Weiwei Yang](http://cs.umd.edu/~wwyang/)'s).

-C-RTM models the structure of a document network and incorporates other types of relational information obtained by prior domain knowledge.
+The model is able to incorporate relationships as constraints between  concepts  (identified  in  the  form  of named-entities)  and  words.
+In the RTM counterpart, it also models the structure of a document network.

 ## <h2 id="clda">Execution of the program in Command Line</h2>
 ```